-The amount of flow transmitted on the edge $(s_i,t_j)$ gives the multiplicity of edge $(i,j)$ in the sought after multigraph, for all $i,j \in V$.
-A minimum cost maximum flow clearly maps to a minimum cost edge set with the given degree constraints.

 In the Cosmadakis-Papadimitriou algorithm, the transportation subproblems are solved via the scaling method of Edmonds and Karp~\cite{EdmondsKarp1970}.
-This algorithm proceeds by solving $O(\log{k})$ approximate versions of the problem, where the costs are the same as in the original problem, but the capacities are scaled by a factor $2^p$ for $p = \lceil \log{k} \rceil, \dots, 0$.
-Each approximate problem is solved in $O(n^3)$ time, by performing flow augmentations on the optimal flow found in the previous approximation (multiplied by two).
-The overall run time for solving the described transportation problem is therefore $O(n^3 \cdot \log{k})$.
+This algorithm proceeds by solving $O(\log{k})$ approximate versions of the problem, where the costs are the same as in the original problem, but the capacities are scaled (i.e.\ divided and rounded down) by a factor $2^p$ for $p = \ceil{\log k}, \dots, 0$.
+Each approximate problem is solved in $O(n^3)$ time, by performing flow augmentations on the optimal flow found in the previous approximation, multiplied by two.
+The overall run time for solving the described transportation problem is therefore $O(n^3 \log{k})$.

 Cosmadakis and Papadimitriou describe an improvement which also applies for our case.
 Namely, they show that the total run time for solving several instances with the same costs can be reduced, if the capacities on corresponding edges in two different instances may differ by at most $n$.
 The strategy is to solve all but the last $\log{n}$ approximate problems only once, as these are (essentially) the same for all instances.
-For different instances we only need to solve the last $\log{n}$ approximate problems (i.e.\ at the finest levels of approximation).
-This gives a run time of $O(n^3 \cdot \log{k})$ for solving the ``master problem'', and $O(n^3 \cdot \log{n})$ for solving each individual instance.
-(We refer to Cosmadakis and Papadimitriou~\cite{CosmadakisPapadimitriou1984} as well as Edmonds and Karp~\cite{EdmondsKarp1970} for details.)
+For different instances we only need to solve the last $\log{n}$ approximate problems, i.e.\ at the finest levels of approximation.
+This gives a run time of $O(n^3 \log{k})$ for solving the ``master problem'', and $O(n^3 \log{n})$ for solving each individual instance.
+We refer to Cosmadakis and Papadimitriou~\cite{CosmadakisPapadimitriou1984} as well as to Edmonds and Karp~\cite{EdmondsKarp1970} for details.

 In our case, the different instances of the transportation problem are for finding the directed multigraphs $X$ for different trees $T$.
 Each of these instances agree in the underlying graph and cost function, and may differ only in the capacities.
 As the maximum degree of each tree $T$ is at most~$n-1$, the differences are bounded, as required.